FormIt360/autodesk-formit-360-web-help/Creating Designs/Sketching Shapes.md

 ## Sketching Lines

 ![](Images/GUID-27983F96-48B2-4FD2-8667-EDC3435AAA66-low.png)
-1. Click once in the drawing area to place the first endpoint of the line.
+1. Click once in the canvas to place the first endpoint of the line.
 2. Use snapping and/or inference lines to locate and place the second endpoint of the line.
 3. To draw the next line segment, you will need to click to create another endpoint.